What that rust at the sheet ends is telling you

 - Damp patches or drips inside the building under the laps

-Each of these flags a problem rather than measuring it.
-The reliable answer needs a survey: getting onto the roof, opening the worst laps where it is safe, and establishing how far the corrosion has run beneath the coating.
+Each of these points to a problem rather than defining its extent.
+To get a reliable answer, we need to survey it.
+That means getting up on the roof, carefully opening the worst laps where it’s safe to do so, and working out how far the corrosion has actually run beneath the coating.

 Our honest position when a roof is finished

-We survey before we quote, and sometimes the survey costs us the easy job.
-If sheets are perforated, if corrosion has travelled a long way under the coating, or if the underside is rusting where no treatment can reach, we tell you straight.
-Coating over a failed sheet is wasted money that lifts again within a season.
-The honest options then are replacing the worst sheets and treating the rest, or an overlay if the roof as a whole has run its course.
-Where the edges are failing and the faces are chalking and fading too, dealing with the cut edges as part of a full roof coating is usually better value, protecting the whole surface in one visit.
-We are based in the South-East and work across England, including roofs in and around London, and every recommendation follows from what the survey actually finds.
+We always survey before we quote.
+Sometimes, that survey means we walk away from an easy job.
+If sheets are perforated, if the corrosion has travelled a long way under the coating, or if the underside is rusting where no treatment can reach, we tell you straight.
+Coating over a failed sheet is just wasted money; it will lift again within a season.
+The honest options then are either replacing the worst sheets and treating the rest, or an overlay if the roof as a whole has genuinely reached the end of its useful life.
+Where the edges are failing and the faces are chalking and fading too, dealing with the London cut edge corrosion as part of a full roof coating is usually better value, protecting the whole surface in one visit.
+We’re based in the South-East and work across the UK, including on roofs in and around London, and every recommendation we make comes directly from what our survey actually finds.